-Individual differences influence athletes' capabilities to be successful in sports.
+Because of the uniqueness of athletes, instructional and coaching strategies will not be equally effective.
 Analyzing motor abilities can help coaches optimize each athlete's genetic potential.

-Motor abilities are inherited, relatively stable traits that underlie various sport skills.
-The notion of abilities is similar to that of intelligence as a predictor of academic performance.
+Motor abilities are inherited, relatively stable traits of athletes that are prerequisites for performing various sport skills.
+These abilities are predictors of sport performance in the same way that intelligence is a predictor of academic performance.

 Many specific abilities have been identified and grouped.
 Examples include: multi-limb coordination, control precision, aiming, explosive strength, dynamic flexibility, speed of limb movement, movement rate, and force control.

-Motor skill is the capability of performing with maximum certainty, minimum energy, or minimum time.
-It is developed through practice.
+While motor abilities are innate traits of athletes, motor skills refer to the capability of performing with maximum certainty, minimum energy, or minimum time.
+Skills are developed through practice.

 Coaches can analyze sport skills by identifying the motor abilities necessary for sport performance.
 Using a sport skill task analysis can help in teaching sport skills, aid in problem solving, and predict future performance.